xtracthub/abyss/README.md

             with recursively compressed data.~~
 - ~~Add methods to push status updates to postgresql~~
     - ~~Add `get_status` path to flask~~
+- For small amounts of files, the orchestrator may terminate prematurely because the kill condition is determined by whether job queues are empty and sometimes they appear empty when jobs are being processed by threads
 - Create sdk
 - Figure out how/when to delete compressed/decompressed files
     - Figure out how to delete any empty directories left behind after clearing out compressed data